EU to tackle complaints over tech companies' trading practices

 Spotify hit out at Apple last year after it rejected an updated app for the Swedish music streaming service on iPhones, saying it diminished its competitiveness on Apple's iOS software.

-EDiMA, which represents the main online platforms like Amazon, Apple, Google and Facebook, said it was "disappointed and astounded" at the announcement.
+EDiMA, which represents the main online platforms like Amazon (AMZN.O), Apple, Google and Facebook, said it was "disappointed and astounded" at the announcement.

 "Considering online platforms ‘key gatekeepers’ deviates greatly from the progressive thoughts put forward by the Commission in its platform communication in 2016," EDiMA said in a statement.

-James Waterworth, vice president of lobby group CCIA Europe which includes Google, Facebook and eBay, said the Commission should use "flexible tools like competition law to resolve any problems on a case by case basis."
+James Waterworth, vice president of lobby group CCIA Europe which includes Google, Facebook and eBay (EBAY.O), said the Commission should use "flexible tools like competition law to resolve any problems on a case by case basis."

 However, some in the music industry welcomed the initiative, saying unfair trading practices had become commonplace in the online environment.